 This article is intended for those wondering if meditation might be useful for them in kendo or other areas of life.
-It has become invaluable for me.
-I reflect on my experiences with meditation.
+I reflect on my experiences with meditation as it has become invaluable for me.

 Protect yourself…. from your own thoughts. – Rumi